x-radio/QuickPID/README.md

 outputSum += (kpi * error) - (kpd * dInput);
 ```

 The new `kpi` and `kpd` parameters are calculated in the `SetTunings()` function.
-This results in a simple and fast algorithm with only two multiply operations required The POn parameter controls the setpoint weighting of Proportional on Error and Proportional on Measurement.
-The gains for `error` (`kpi`) and measurement `dInput` (`kpd`) are calculated in the `QuickPID::SetTunings()` function as follows:
+This results in a simple and fast algorithm with only two multiply operations required The pOn variable controls the setpoint weighting of Proportional on Error and Proportional on Measurement.
+The gains for `error` (`kpi`) and measurement `dInput` (`kpd`) are calculated as follows:

 ```c++
  kpi = kp * pOn + ki;